 Sometimes patients get to wonder when an orthodontist suggests extracting 2 or 4 teeth for braces treatment.
 But, don’t think that he or she does it without any reason.
 In fact, it’s essential in some cases.

-Moreover, in some cases 2 the same teeth of the opposite jaw are removed, It’s done to maintain your bite or occlusal relationship and preserve the function of teeth.
+Moreover, in some cases, two same teeth of the opposite jaw are removed, It’s done to maintain your bite or occlusal relationship and preserve the function of teeth.